-Demurrage is a storage fee for containers that are left at the port or railyard after the "Last Free Day."
-This fee is charged per container / per day until the container is picked up.
-Demurrage charges start after you have exhausted your free days.
+Demurrage is a charge applied to containers that are left at the port or rail yard longer than their allotted free time, or past the "Last Free Day."
+Shippers begin incurring this fee the day after the last free day and it is charged per container / per day until the container is picked up.

-- The consignee was unaware of the arrival time/date of the cargo, and thus was unable to arrange Customs clearance and pick up
+- The consignee (the person responsible for receiving the goods) was unaware of the arrival time/date of the cargo, and therefore couldn’t arrange Customs clearance and pick up in time

 - The consignee did not receive documents in time for Customs clearance and thus pickup